Here's how often you should clean your shower — and the right way to do it

 No one likes to bathe in a tub that hasn’t been cleaned, yet how many of us hop in the same shower day after day without cleaning it at all?

 It’s time to tackle this chore like a pro.
-We asked cleaning coaches Leslie Reichert and Glenn Angelora, owners of The Grout Guy in New York, for advice on keeping the shower squeaky clean.
+TODAY Home asked cleaning coaches Leslie Reichert and Glenn Angelora, owners of The Grout Guy in Farmington, New York, for advice on keeping the shower squeaky clean.
 Both suggest that the shower needs a little daily TLC and a good cleaning once a week.
-Surprisingly, shower care is just as much about prevention as it is about cleaning.
+Shower care is just as much about prevention as it is about cleaning.
 Read and watch on!

 Since a dark, damp environment is perfect for growing mold, mildew and germs, you can minimize funk by leaving the shower as dry as possible when you’re finished.
 After every use, Reichert suggests taking the following steps: